Akuma no Uta: Reception

 The album received praise for its cover and use of many distinct genres previously used by the band into a single album.
 In Mojo, Andrew Male said that the album "sounds like a blueprint for every future Boris release".
 Pitchfork Media placed Akuma No Uta at number 198 on their list of top 200 albums of the 2000s.
+In 2026, Rolling Stone praised guitarist Wata's solo in the title track as one of the greatest of all time, while Consequence named that song's central riff as one of the best of the 2000s.